 Even though school supply requirements sometimes change from year-to-year, things like pencils, markers, folders and notebooks are considered “the basics.”
 Watch for sales on these items throughout the year.
 Buy in bulk and put everything away until late August, early September rolls around.

 If you’re buying school supplies for older kids, there’s a good chance they’ll ask for the brand name or “trendy” items they think their friends are buying.
 In this case, use the art of compromise.
 Let them pick out a couple of more expensive items.
 For everything else on the list, stick to bargain prices.
+You could get something like Personalized Pens and other school supplies for much cheaper than the more expensive items, but in the end, at least you know you both would be happy.

 Take Advantage of Social Media